Our National Conversation

 We will meet the audience's needs of a user-friendly and updated website through improvements based on user research.

-synthesizing prior research
+Synthesizing prior research

 Prior to joining the internship, the UI/UX Design Team have already conducted user research.
 Our job was to synthesize their research and incorporate our findings into future designs and prototypes.

-user pain points:
+User pain points:

 • unorganized information architecture